Adult meningitis

 • Neck stiffness is absent in 18% of patients

-• Skin rashes are significantly more common in meningococcal than in pneumococcal meningitis.
-Notably the initial rash in meningococcal infection may be non-specific and up to 50% of patients with meningococcal meningitis do not have a rash on first presentation
+• The initial rash in meningococcal infection may be non-specific (50% of patients with meningococcal meningitis do not have a rash on first presentation)

 • Fundoscopic abnormalities are unusual

-• Papilloedema, although an uncommon manifestation of rapid onset raised intra-cranial pressure is a definite contra-indication to lumbar puncture without prior CT
+• Papilloedema, although an uncommon manifestation of rapid onset ↑ICP is a definite contra-indication to lumbar puncture without prior CT

-• Cranial nerve palsies (notably affecting nerves III, IV, VI and VII) and focal neurological signs occur in 10-30% of cases.
-They may be an early sign in Listeria monocytogenes meningitis
+• Cranial nerve palsies (notably nerves III, IV, VI and VII) and focal neurological signs occur in 10-30% of cases.
+They may be an early sign in Listeria meningitis

 • Abnormal mental states found in 85% of patients (may be only sign in the elderly)

 • Seizures occur in about 30%.
-Pneumococcal more than meningococcal
+Pneumococcal > meningococcal

 • Tuberculous meningitis may present with an abrupt onset of meningeal signs but more commonly presents as a slow onset of vague illness with fever, developing headache and mental state changes.
 In some patients fever is minimal.
 16 - 50% have evidence of TB outside the CNS (pulmonary or miliary).
 Discuss cases with the duty microbiology consultant.
 A viral prodrome with headache, confusion and less meningitic features is suggestive of viral encephalitis.
 Discuss with duty consultant virologist